 Many people from around the world participate, making this a special event worth being at.
 You can apply on the official website.
 Enjoy and share the emotions of its runners and the adrenaline of a competition of this kind.
 Also, while running, you will pass by several emblematic points of New York.

-The half marathon course starts in Central Park and goes all the way to Wall Street.
-That way, you'll run about 22 kilometers starting early in the morning, when your energy is at its peak.
-Doing something like that will be fun and will help you warm up in the cold season.
+The half marathon route starts in Central Park and goes to Wall Street.
+That way, you will run about 22 kilometers starting early in the morning, when your energy is at its peak.
+Doing something like that will be fun and help you warm up in the cold season.

 10. Saint Patrick's Day Parade

-On March 17, the Saint Patrick's Day Parade is celebrated, that day the city of New York dresses all in green and celebrates the National Day of Ireland.
+The Saint Patrick's Day Parade is celebrated on March 17th, that day the city of New York dresses all in green and celebrates Ireland's National Day.
 This is the oldest event in the United States and gathers 700,000 New Yorkers who look forward to it.

 This event is free, so you can watch it without any problems the day it is celebrated.
-The route starts at 44th St. and Fifth Avenue, until it reaches Saint Patrick's and ends at Third Avenue.
+The route starts at 44th St. and Fifth Avenue, all the way to Saint Patrick's and ends at Third Avenue.

 What are the temperatures in New York in March?

-What to pack when visiting NY in March?
+What to bring in your suitcase when visiting NY in March?

 People who live in New York do not stop going out and visiting places because of the cold weather.
 So that the weather doesn't stop you either, make sure you pack your suitcase well, with the necessary things.
-Some of the must-have items of clothing are as follows:
+Some of the items of clothing that you cannot miss are the following:

-- Coat that has the correct thermal insulation, whether it is a thick coat, a down jacket or an anorak with the same insulation.
+- Coat that has the correctthermal insulation, whether it is a thick coat, a down jacket or an anorak with insulation.

-- Footwear with a good grip sole, not flat, as the surfaces are slippery and you could fall.
+- Shoes with good grip soles, not flat, since the surfaces are slippery and you could fall.
 Preferably opt for high waterproof boots made of good material.

-- Thick sweaters, and thermal T-shirts that you can put on under them, combined with a somewhat thick coat.
+- Thick sweaters and thermal T-shirts that you can wear under them, combined with a thick coat.

-- Pants of thick fabric, such as jeans, corduroy pants or other very cold-resistant material.
+- Trousers of thick fabric, such as jeans, corduroy pants or other material very resistant to the cold.